sagnew/Pokemon_Go_API/README.md

 Pokémon GO API in Python

 # IMPORTANT!
 Fixed some code?
 Improved a function?
 Cleaned the mess?
 Other fixes?
-Sumbit a pull-request!
+Submit a pull-request!

 # Some Info:
 1. GitHub issues are mainly for bug reporting.